r-grandorder/tri-hermes/en/pages/Interludes/Lakshmibai.md

 **Ushi:**
-----Splendid!
+--Splendid!
 What a skillful slash despite the starfish monster's unexpected entrance!